The mod 2 homology of free spectral Lie algebras: Homology operations on algebras for operads

 The homology operation corresponding to $\alpha$, is $\alpha_\ast : \bigotimes_{i=1}^k E_{d_i}(A) \to E_m(A)$ defined by setting $\alpha_\ast(x_1 \otimes \cdots \otimes x_k)$ to be represented by the map

-Notice that an analogous construction gives operations on the stable homotopy of $(E \sm \cO)$-algebras and given an $\cO$-algebra $A$, the operations on the $E$-homology of $A$ coincide with those produced on the homotopy of the $(E \sm \cO)$-algebra $E \sm A$.
+An analogous construction gives operations on the stable homotopy of $(E \sm \cO)$-algebras.
+Given an $\cO$-algebra $A$, the operations on the $E$-homology of $A$ coincide with those produced on the homotopy of the $(E \sm \cO)$-algebra $E \sm A$.

-To get a useful theory of homology operations for $\cO$-algebras, besides computing those homology groups, the various $E_m(\bigvee_{i=1}^k S^{d_i})$, one must organize the operations: find a relatively small collection of operations that generate all others and find a generating set of relations for the operations.
+To get a useful theory of homology operations for $\cO$-algebras, besides computing those homology groups, the various $E_m(F_\cO(\bigvee_{i=1}^k S^{d_i}))$, one must organize the operations: find a relatively small collection of operations that generate all others and find a generating set of relations for the operations.
 This has been carried out for $\mathrm{H}\F_p$-homology of algebras for the $E_n$-operads, due to May in the case $n=\infty$, and due to F. Cohen in the case $1 \le n < \infty$; see \cite{CohenLadaMay}.

 Homology operations with field coefficients are simpler to study, because of the following result: